top of page

 The Cathedral Singers currently have around 40 singers of all ages on the books and are largely former Cathedral choir, congregation members and community choir singers who lead the worship once a term.
 This choir rehearses for the 6 weeks leading up to a service, and are directed by Koli Jayatunge.

 Junior Choir is our children's choir, welcoming singers from age 7-13.
-They meet together on a Friday at 3:45pm, and aim to lead the worship 3 times a year, including the Christmas Eve Christingle service.
-The RSCM Voice for Life resources is used for this group.
-This choir is directed by Cecily Shaw and assisted by Ruth Reji.
-Junior choir is currently rebuilding and would welcome enquiries from prospective members.
+They meet together on a Friday at 3:45pm.
+They lead the worship four times a year, including the Christmas Eve Christingle service.
+The RSCM Voice for Life awards can be earned.
+This choir is directed by Yvonne Hall.
+Junior choir is always open to new members and welcomes enquiries.

 Cathedral-Singers2.jpg